 The onset of the COVID-19 pandemic has had a major and devastating impact on the arts world.
-This will be discussed in detail, but the major principles of arts management remain the same.
+This will be discussed in detail but, despite the likelihood of long-term impacts, the major principles of arts management remain the same as they were pre-pandemic.